projectcalico/calico/getting-started/kubernetes/helm.md

 Helm charts are a way to package up an application for Kubernetes (similar to `apt` or `yum` for operating systems).
 Helm is also used by tools like ArgoCD to manage applications in a cluster, taking care of install, upgrade (and rollback if needed), etc.

-Helm is also used by tools like ArgoCD to manage applications in a cluster, taking care of install, upgrade (and rollback if needed), etc.

 ### Before you begin
 **Required**